industrial-optimization-group/DESDEO/docs/tutorials/moo_primer.md

-of Pareto optimality that when comparing two objective vectors $\mathbf{z}^1$ and $\mathbf{z}^2$, that correspond to Pareto optimal solutions, we cannot switch from one vector to the other in hopes of improving one objective function's value without having to deteriorate at least another objective function's value.
+of Pareto optimality that when comparing two objective vectors $\mathbf{z}^1$ and $\mathbf{z}^2$, that correspond to Pareto optimal solutions, we cannot switch from one vector to the other in hopes of improving one objective function's value without having to deteriorate at least one other objective function value.
 That is, when comparing the objective vectors corresponding to Pareto optimal solutions, we have to make _trade-offs_.

 If we furthermore define the set of the images of all the feasible solutions to a multiobjective